Troubleshooting Porsche PSM Failure

 You can turn off Porsche PSM by pressing the PSM Off button on the center console.

 When you press the PSM off switch, the PSM system is not completely disabled.
 You may notice that the PSM light flashes if you start to push the vehicle too hard.
 In Sport mode, the PSM system will intervene less.
-To find out why you are getting a PSM error warning on your Porsche, read the fault codes using a Porsche OBD-II Scanner.
+To discover why you are getting a PSM error warning on your Porsche, read the fault codes using a Porsche OBD-II Scanner.